Brooks Barnhizer

 Brooks Barnhizer Career

-In his senior season, Barnhizer was recognized as a preseason All-Big Ten Conference team member.
-He continued to build on his success, averaging 17.1 points, 8.8 rebounds, 4.2 assists, 2.3 steals, and 1.1 blocks per game through 17 games.
-He recorded nine double-doubles, setting a program record with a streak of seven consecutive games.
-Unfortunately, he suffered a foot injury in January 2025, which sidelined him for the remainder of the season.
-Despite this setback, he earned honorable mention All-Big Ten Conference honors and was awarded Northwestern’s Big Ten Sportsmanship Award.
+In his senior season, Barnhizer was selected to the preseason All-Big Ten Conference team by media.
+Through 17 games, he averaged 17.1 points, 8.8 rebounds, 4.2 assists, 2.3 steals, and 1.1 blocks per game, recording nine double-doubles with a streak of seven consecutive games, a program record.
+In January 2025, he aggravated a lingering foot injury and missed the remainder of the season, but he still earned honorable mention All-Big Ten honors and was named Northwestern’s Big Ten Sportsmanship Award honoree.

 Brooks Barnhizer Family